voutilad/sisu.io/content/posts/paysim.md

 #### Other Miscelanneous Housekeeping {#other-miscelanneous-housekeeping}

-I made various touchups and tweaks that are too in-the-weeds for this blog post when overhauling the core of PaySim, so if you're interested make sure to check out the project's [README](https://github.com/voutilad/PaySim#why-fork) for some more details.
+I made various touchups and tweaks that are too in-the-weeds for this blog post, so if you're interested make sure to check out the project's [README](https://github.com/voutilad/PaySim#why-fork) for some more details.
+Some items of note:

+-   removed reliance on Java `static` members allowing multiple configurations of PaySim to be loaded
+-   reduced MASON's footprint, removing uneeded features
+-   incorporated [SL4j](http://www.slf4j.org/) logging framework, removing reliance on `System.out` for logging

 ### Enhancing PaySim's Fraudsters {#enhancing-paysim-s-fraudsters}

-If we relax our view of PaySim's mobile money network approach and let it instead model just any transaction based financial network, can we expand to include different types of fraud?
+With the foundation improved, we can now work on shoring up the logic for our fraudsters.
+Let's first look at how the original PaySim fraudsters behave and then get into the changes for 1st and 3rd Party implementations.

 #### 😏 The Original PaySim Fraudster Behavior {#the-original-paysim-fraudster-behavior}

-PaySim as-is only models what looks to be a form of 3rd-party fraud:
+PaySim originally only models what looks to be a form of 3rd-party
+fraud:

 1. Fraudsters target an established Client account (the victim)
 2. Fraudsters trigger Transfers from that victim to a Mule account the Fraudster creates
 3. When the Mule has a certain balance level it performs a `CashOut`

-A manifestation of this might be someone breaching someone's mobile money account via credential skimming/theft or phishing.
+A real-world example of this might be someone breaching someone's mobile money account via credential skimming/theft or phishing.
 Once the Fraudster has access to the payment card they can cash out by buying gift cards or prepaid cards that can in turn either be used or sold to convert to actual cash.

-It's got some basis in the real-world, _but can we make it a tad more realistic?_
+_Can we make it a tad more realistic?_

 -   Fraudsters try to completely drain a Victim's account, performing Transfers up to the network "transfer limit" set by the model